Find Your Good Social Media Toolkit

 The 2023 Healthy Youth Survey shows 8% of Washington 10th graders reported using marijuana in the last 30 days (down from 18% in 2018) and one in four 10th graders perceive there’s little/no risk in regular marijuana use – an all time low.
 Yet in fact, marijuana addiction is more common among teens than adults because their brains are still developing and vulnerable.
 (Casey BJ, Jones RM, Hare TA.
 The adolescent brain.
 Ann.
 N. Y. Acad.
 Sci.
 2008;1124:111–126.)

-We live in a culture that often promotes substances as way to celebrate or a way to cope with problems, but most of Washington youth do not use drugs or alcohol and know better ways to find the good and cope with stress.
+We live in a culture that often promotes substances as way to celebrate or a way to cope with problems, but most of Washington youth do not use drugs or alcohol and know better ways to focus on the positive and cope with stress.

 The Find Your Good campaign was developed by youth for youth, to highlight the way they engage in healthy activities and what they value above substance use.
 Youth know how to make choices that are good for them, for their families, for their schools and their communities, and this campaign encourages them to talk openly about their healthy choices and share their favorite activities with their friends and peers.